KitchenTableCoders/ai-atelier/_posts/2018-01-15-machine-learning.md

 ---

-This is a hands-on introduction to applied deep learning using Tensorflow.
+This is a hands-on introduction to applied deep learning using [Tensorflow](https://www.tensorflow.org), Google's open-source framework for machine learning.

-Tensorflow is a widely used open-source machine learning system, from Google.
-It powers many recent advances in both machine learning research and in practical applications.

-Participants will learn core skills for training & evaluating models, and for deploying machine-learning powered applications.
+Participants will learn to:
+- Program with the Tensorflow API
+- Create & train image recognition models
+- Diagnose and evaluate models
+- Tune a model
+- Deploy and integrate models

 The workshop is project-based, with ample time for practicing fundamentals, asking  questions, and exploring on one's own with the support of the instructors.
 Much of the time will be spent programming.

-We will focus on CNN-based image classifiers for our examples, but lessons will apply to other deep learning architectures and machine learning problems.
+We will focus on image classifiers for our examples, but the fundamental skills developed are portable across many applications.

-Participants will learn and practice the following:
-- How to program with the Tensorflow API
-- How to train their models
-- How to diagnose and evaluate their models
-- How to tune a model
-- How to deploy Tensorflow models

 We expect participants to leave having mastered a critical subset of the Tensorflow API: tensor manipulation, the graph, dataset IO, stacking